USDA-NRCS PLANTS Database / USDA NRCsWetland flora: Field office illustrated guide to plant species. USDA Natural Resources Conservation Service.

 Notes: A beautiful and versatile perennial that, like Baptisia australis, gives a shrub-like appearance and is a nice addition to any garden setting.
 Though not particularly attractive to bees, Bluestar draws in many butterflies and moths.

-Native to NY, MA lower Midwest and South: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).
+Introduced and naturalized in NY, MA native to lower Midwest and South: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).